-- To consolidate a knowledge base of the critical aspects in the practice of marriage and family therapy (LMFT) and professional clinical counseling (LPCC) in the domains of clinical evaluation, crisis management, treatment planning, treatment, human diversity, law, and ethics.
+- To consolidate a knowledge base of the critical aspects in the practice of clinical mental health counseling in the domains of clinical evaluation, crisis management, treatment planning, treatment, human diversity, law, and ethic

-- To become knowledgeable and skilled in working in a wide range of settings with diverse populations.
+- To become knowledgeable and skilled in working in a wide range of settings with diverse popula

-- To become engaged with positive role models in the field who will contribute to each student’s professional identity as a licensed marriage and family therapist (LMFT) and/or licensed professional clinical counselor (LPCC).
+- To become engaged with positive role models in the field who will contribute to each student’s professional identity as clinical mental health counselors.

 This Clinical Training Handbook

-This Clinical Training Handbook is available to all students enrolled in COUN 530 A/B, COUN 584 A/B, COUN 590 A/B and COUN 591 A/B, and the content of the handbook will be discussed in the Practicum Orientation that takes place each Fall and Spring semester before students enroll in the respective practicum courses.
-This handbook will also be available to practicum supervisors at the various sites where students will complete their training requirements and can be found in the Complete Handbook
+This Clinical Training Handbook is available to all students enrolled in COUN 530 A/B, COUN 584 A/B, COUN 590 and COUN 591, and the content of the handbook will be discussed in the Practicum Orientation that takes place each Fall and Spring semester before students enroll in the respective practicum courses.
+This handbook will also be available to practicum supervisors at the various sites where students will complete their training requirements and can be found here: Complete Handbook

 The purpose of this handbook is to provide information necessary for students to successfully complete the practicum field training requirements that have been established by the Department of Counseling at California State University, Fullerton, and the California State Board of Behavioral Sciences (BBS).

-The instructions and procedures in this Handbook are based on the laws, regulations, and ethical standards most recently cited by the Board of Behavioral Sciences (BBS), the American Counseling Association (ACA), the California Association for Marriage and Family Therapists (CAMFT), and the California Association for Professional Clinical Counseling (CALPCC).
-The Chair of the Department of Counseling and the Clinical Training Director are in continual contact with the BBS, CAMFT & CALPCC and students will be updated regarding changes and/or amendments to the current rules and regulations pertaining to the training component of the LMFT/LPCC program.
+The instructions and procedures in this Handbook are based on the laws, regulations, and ethical standards most recently cited by the Board of Behavioral Sciences (BBS), the Council on Accreditation for Counseling and Related Educational Programs (CACREP), the American Counseling Association (ACA), and the California Association for Licensed Professional Clinical Counseling (CALPCC).
+The Chair of the Department of Counseling and the Clinical Training Director are in continual contact with the BBS, CACREP, CALPCC & CAMFT and students will be updated regarding changes and/or amendments to the current rules and regulations pertaining to the training component of the program.